UrbanCode/Puppet-UCD/README.md

 1. Navigate to the base folder of the project through command line.
 2. Make sure that there is build.xml file there, and then execute 'ant' command.
 3. The built plugin is located at releases/Puppet-UCD-vdev.zip
-Note: Edit the Build.xml to change the version 'dev' to a release number.